-- Ask your landlord for a preliminary walkthrough before your final checkout.
-This will give you a chance to assess what needs special attention for cleaning or repairs in order to avoid potential security deposit deductions. - Be sure to provide your new address in order to receive your security deposit promptly.
-(If you are moving out at the end of your lease, the landlord must return your security deposit, less any amounts that may be withheld, within 21 days after you move out.) - Take detailed photos of the property during your final walkthrough in order to document the condition in which you left it.
+• Ask your landlord for a preliminary walkthrough before your final checkout.
+This will give you a chance to assess what needs special attention for cleaning or repairs in order to avoid potential security deposit deductions.

+- Be sure to provide your new address in order to receive your security deposit and any accounting statement for any withholdings promptly. - Take detailed photos of the property during your final walkthrough in order to document the condition in which you left it.